particle-iot/docs/src/content/dev.md

 ![Flash button]({{assets}}/images/ide-flash.jpg)

 When you're sure that your code is correct it's time to flash it to the device.
 To do this, click **Flash using cloud** button.
 Your code will be sent wirelessly to your device.
-If the flash was successful, the LED on your device will begin flashing magenta.
+If the request was successful, the LED on your device will begin flashing magenta as code is downloaded to it.
+The process is complete when the magenta is replaced by your online status indication patterns.

 Cloud variables & functions
 ===